Mykola-CI/forward-stock-plan/README.md

     [use_homebrew_openssl() function](https://github.com/pyenv/pyenv/blob/master/plugins/python-build/bin/python-build)
   - Install Python with OpenSSL support.
 In my case it was Python 3.11.7

-2. _Validation bug in Input Weekly Sales_
+2. _Validation fixes in Input Weekly Sales_

 I discovered during testing that the weekly sales input worked incorrectly.
 When typing in negative numbers the validation scheme seemed to work fine: `While True` loop with `try` and `else` setting displayed the warning, then the correct prompt to input again the same item appeared.
 And it did not pass to the next item until the correct type value was keyed in.